 Common Signs and Symptoms of Spine Degeneration

 Degeneration of the spine happens to all of us, it is a normal part of life and aging.
 However degeneration is only normal when we wear out evenly.
-All 24 different spinal bones have the same age, and if you have certain segments that are degenerating faster than others, this can't be just due to old age.
+All 24 different spinal bones have the same age and go through the same life.
+Therefore, if you have certain segments that are degenerating faster than others, this can't be just due to old age.

-1) asymptomatic (no symptoms)
+- Asymptomatic (no symptoms)

-2) localised or generalised pain/stiffness that persists
+- Localised or generalised pain/stiffness that persists

-3) localised or generalised pain/stiffness without a specific mechanism of injury
+- Localised or generalised pain/stiffness without a specific mechanism of injury

-4) Pain that radiates away down to the thighs/legs or arms/hands
+- Pain that radiates away down to the thighs/legs or arms/hands

-5) Numbness/Tingling in the limbs
+- Numbness/Tingling in the limbs

-6) Burning Pain
+- Burning Pain

 - Sensory changes